slz2003/RFCScope-/Errata_filtering/Result_manual/9825-7/packetizer_raw_output.md

 Either add the missing augmentation for the SRv6 Locator TLV context or document the deliberate exclusion of SRv6 support as part of the module's design scope.

-**Severity:** Low
-  *Basis:* The design gap does not affect current operation but leaves an open area for future extension or clarification, which may confuse implementers.

-**Confidence:** Medium

-**Experts mentioning this issue:**

-- Boundary Expert: Note

 ---